-Its often recommended to have the existing system flushed prior to having a new boiler installed.
+Its often recommended having the existing system flushed prior to having a new boiler installed.
 This ensures that the radiators and pipework are in perfect condition to allow the new boiler to operate with optimum efficiency.

 If you’ve recently power flushed your system and been shocked at how much sludge came out or if the system readings are still not where they should be, then it might be time for a new boiler.
 Problems such as too much pressure or even low pressure can all be signs that your boiler is coming to the end of its working life.

 A new boiler for heating water and keeping your home warm is an investment purchase so it’s important to consider not only the new heating system power but also how many radiators it will need to supply and the demand for hot water at busy times of the day.

 Stressed when needed a new boiler but easy process with affordable finance.
 New boiler installed within a few days with option for next day.

 On the day, they came on time.
 Lovely people, they kept everything clean.
 Explained everything to me.
 No mess, kept me informed.